HugoBlox/hugo-blox-builder/exampleSite/content/post/getting-started.md

 [How to remove unused widgets and content pages]({{< ref "post/managing-content.md#removing-content" >}}).

-### Customization & Upgrading
+### Customization & updating

 Continue reading below for advanced customization tips and instructions for keeping the framework up-to-date with any improvements that become available.

 ## Advanced customization

-It is possible to carry out many customizations without touching any files in `themes/academic`, making it easier to upgrade the framework in the future.
+It is possible to carry out many customizations without touching any files in `themes/academic`, making it easier to update the framework in the future.

 ### Navigation menu